Let Me Tell You a…

 OR WILL I?

 Despite the attraction to LARPers, vampire novel dweebs, and grown-ups who still believe in ghosts, I kinda sorta love Storyteller’s Cottage.
 It is a lovely building, smackdab in the middle of Simsbury’s main thoroughfare.
-There are several nearby places at which to get drunk before dealing with dudes in furry costumes.
+There are several nearby places at which to get a drink before dealing with dudes in furry costumes.
 Huge plus.

 But seriously, I love anyplace that promotes reading.
 And writing.
 After all, I obviously love writing and hope that there are a few of you out there who still actually read.
 The breadth and depth of offerings here are somewhat staggering: